 How to Implement Learning?

 The idea of setting up communities of practice sparked off from thoughts about learning within development teams.
 While being driven by functional product backlogs, I often heard complaints, that the teams would suffer from missing time to drive learning.
 This was targeted more towards technical and social skills rather than user needs.
-Training on the job did not really work for them, as we were aiming for minimal viable products, which provoked working with existing means rather than engaging with opportunities for the future.
+Training on the job did not really work for them.
+They were aiming for minimal viable products, which provoked working with existing means rather than engaging with opportunities for the future.
 This made the team feel like missing out the future.
 Indeed, this has been bad for the organization as motivation and innovation was constantly going down.

 My first attempt to come around missing improvement – which I was running for a while – miserably failed from my point of view.
 I had tried to establish improvement buffers in our agile planning tools.
 Similar to buffers for bug fixing and refactoring, improvement buffers were meant to give autonomy to a team to decide when and where the would need time for learning.
 As said, it miserably failed.
 Other than bug fixes, learning was not really measurable.
 The visibility of progress and thereby missing transparency on success put questions on when and what to consider.
 In the end the buffer was used to improve quality and output from increased velocity, but not to foster learning.